 Mrs Dyde's Class 2020 - 2021

-I am so much looking forward to this year and this page is intended to help you feel involved and informed of everything we are planning to do.
-We will be working on both the Year 5 and Year 6 curriculum to cater for all of the children in class, and we will be working really hard.
-We have some really exciting learning opportunities planned for you throughout the year, different topics to look forward to and for everyone great fun which will hopefully create lasting memories.
+During the National Lockdown as you know we altered the book topic, however we are aiming to return to our topic of Rainforests and the book 'Journey to the River Sea.
+This page is intended to help you feel involved and informed of everything we now plan to do.
+We continue working on both the Year 5 and Year 6 curriculum to cater for all of the children in class, and we will be working really hard.
+There are some really exciting learning opportunities planned for everyone throughout this term; different topics to look forward to and great fun which will hopefully create more long-lasting memories as we enter 2021.

-English - What is planned for your first adventure?
+English - What is planned for the next adventure?

 What else is there?

-The Autumn Curriculum planner will provide you with more information on the range of exciting learning activities we have planned across all areas of the curriculum.
-You will be able to see a variety of ideas so please do take time to look at it.
-Just click on the link below
+The Spring Curriculum planner will provide you with much more information on the range of exciting learning activities planned across all areas of the curriculum many of which now will cross over into the Summer term.
+You will be able to see which areas we have already covered, having adapted the curriculum and which areas we are going to be covering using our Annual planner.
+Click on the links below.

 Keep up to date with our weekly Learning Journey:

-We will also be continuing with our journey on TTRS - the times that the children are achieving are amazing.
+We will also be continuing with our journey on TTRS - the times that the children are achieving are truly amazing and we are certainly setting a high standard for the rest of the school to follow.
 Well done to all the children for working so hard to improve their recall.

 Guided reading continues in small groups within the class.

-The children have their own book and after reading, will be answering questions on what they have read, building on their understanding and comprehension.
-The children will still have the opportunity to read at least twice a week having ERIC - Enjoyable Reading in Class.
-This will be along with the myths we will be exploring in our English and History topic.
+The children also have their own book and after completion answer questions on what they have read, building on their understanding and comprehension.
+The children still have the opportunity to read at least twice a week having ERIC - Enjoyable Reading in Class.
+They are also encouraged to read a shorter, 'picture book,' one on which they can then can complete a reading quiz to assist with their comprehensive skills.

 This will be sent home every week on a Friday but is expected to be completed by the following Wednesday.
 It can be found outlined on our Brain Builder and will be added to our class page weekly.
-It will consist of spellings and times tables to learn (for a test on the following Wednesday); Maths (set online using MyMaths or Purple Mash), Grammar skills - to be completed in the book sent home and online comprehension using Bedrock Learning.
+It will consist of spellings and timestables, both of which are tested on Friday.
+Maths is set online using MyMaths or Purple Mash; Grammar skills can be completed in the book sent home and there is an online comprehension set using Bedrock Learning.
 If your child is experiencing difficulty in accessing online homework then please do let me know.

 Reading Record Diaries